An outline of the audition and application process, and our terms and conditions.

 I can’t make any of the audition dates that have been emailed to me – do you have other dates coming up?
 We schedule 1-2 dates per month from April until November for entry in January of the following year for the Acting and MT Diploma’s, and April until late August for entry to the Gap Year Diploma starting in September.
 We normally schedule dates two months in advance.
 If you’re unable to attend any of the upcoming dates we will keep your details on file and get in touch when new dates are released.

 Can I audition via Skype/Video?
+Not at this time.
 We’re only able to audition people in person for the Diploma courses.

 Do you offer international auditions for this course?
-We accept international students (provided they’re able to secure a visa to be here for the duration of the course) however, all auditions must take place in person at our main campus in London.
+We accept international students (provided they’re able to secure an appropriate visa to be here for the duration of the course) however, all auditions must take place in person at our main campus in London.

 Do you give out audition advice?
 Once you’ve booked your audition slot, our team will send you a list of tips to help you prepare for your audition with us.